2.122 Stochastic Systems

 Response of systems to stochastic excitation with design applications.
 Linear time-invariant systems, convolution, Fourier and Laplace transforms.
 Probability and statistics.
 Discrete and continuous random variables, derived distributions.
 Stochastic processes, auto-correlation.
 Stationarity and ergodicity, power spectral density.
 Systems driven by random functions, Wiener-Khinchine theorem.
 Sampling and filtering.
 Short and long term statistics, statistics of extremes.
 Problems from mechanical vibrations and statistical linearization, statistical mechanics, and system prediction/identification.
 Requires short term project.

 2.122 will not be offered this semester.
-It will be available in the Spring semester, and will be instructed by N. M. Patrikalakis, M. S. Triantafyllou, P. F. Lermusiaux, N. C. Makris, T. P. Sapsis and G. Barbastathis.
+It will be available in the Spring semester, and will be instructed by N. M. Patrikalakis, P. F. Lermusiaux, N. C. Makris, G. Barbastathis, T. P. Sapsis and M. S. Triantafyllou.

 Lecture occurs 9:30 AM to 11:00 AM on Tuesdays and Thursdays in 3-333.